near/docs/docs/tools/near-indexer.md

     .unwrap();
 ```

-_The `Indexer` instance requires a runtime to work and because Rust does not have one by default, we use `actix` as a runtime dependency._
+_The `Indexer` instance requires a runtime to work and because Rust does not have one by default, we will use `actix` as a runtime dependency._

 ### Block Listener